kelseyhightower/vault-controller/docs/microservice-tutorial.md

 # Use Case: Short-lived TLS Certs, TLS Mutual Auth, and Microservices

-This tutorial will walk you through deploying a set of microservices that utilize short lived TLS certificates for secure communication between each service and their clients.
+This tutorial will walk you through deploying a set of microservices that utilize short-lived TLS certificates for secure communication between microservice and their clients.

 ## Prerequisites